No Tags Found!

 Amend(0)

-Labour Laws do not provide that way any interest due to delay, even in cases of victimization.
+Labour Laws do not provide any interest due to delay, even in cases of victimization.
 But as you have to follow judicial recourse, I hope it's the last resort.
-Please raise and plead for interest, justify your demand for interest showing unexpected behaviors and contempt on PSU as well as individuals.
+Please raise and plead for interest, justify your demand for interest by showing unexpected behaviors and contempt on PSU as well as individuals.
 Contempt of court verdicts, non-compliance for so many years, and the judgments are, in fact, grounds which should be calling for interest to equate the justice.
 Your advocate knows this part, so leave this to him.

 Regards,